Ask AI

 Surgical interventions

-LAA closure, indications: as per ACC/ACCP/AHA/HRS 2024 guidelines, Consider performing percutaneous LAA occlusion in patients with AF, a moderate-to-high risk of stroke (CHA2DS2-VASc score ≥ 2), and contraindications to long-term oral anticoagulation due to a nonreversible cause.
+LAA closure, indications: as per ACC/ACCP/AHA/HRS 2024 guidelines, consider performing percutaneous LAA occlusion in patients with AF, a moderate-to-high risk of stroke (CHA2DS2-VASc score ≥ 2), and contraindications to long-term oral anticoagulation due to a nonreversible cause.

 C